Ranking hierarchical multi-label classification results with mLPRs: A Ranking Strategy based on the Multidimensional Local Precision Rates (mLPRs)

+{ where (a) holds by law of total expectation and (b) holds because $mLPR_i$ and $mLPR_{i'}$ are functions of $\bdvS$.} \end{proof}

-Proposition \ref{prop:hierarchy_consistency} implies that mLPRs can ensure hierarchical consistency, and Proposition \ref{prop:decision_consistency} indicates that events from different classes can be compared using mLPRs.
-Taken together, these two propositions provide a statistical justification for directly comparing mLPRs in a scenario in which there exist dependencies between classes.
+Proposition \ref{prop:hierarchy_consistency} implies that mLPRs can ensure hierarchical consistency, and Proposition \ref{prop:decision_consistency} shows that events with higher mLPRs are more likely to be true positives.
+Together, these propositions suggest that sorting mLPRs can achieve effective classification results while adhering to the given hierarchy.